isabella232/iot-sdk-longhaul/docs/setting-up-your-thief-environment.md

 export PATH=$PATH:~/bin
 ```

-2. Login to to the azure CLI
+## Step 2.
+Login to to the azure CLI

 Use the `az login` command to log in to your azure account.